conspire-org/challenge-frontend/README.md

 ## Languages and Frameworks

 Your code should be written in HTML, CSS and JavaScript.
-(You're also welcome to use HAML, Sass/Less and/or CoffeeScript if familiar.)
-You should use the [Backbone.js](http://backbonejs.org/) framework to represent models and collections.
-Use of a templating framework is encouraged for dynamically generating DOM elements.
+You're also welcome to use HAML, Sass/Less and/or CoffeeScript if familiar.
+You're free to use any tools (e.g. Bower, Grunt) and frameworks (e.g. Angular, Backbone) you like.

 You should write unit tests for your solution using [Jasmine](http://jasmine.github.io/2.0/introduction.html) or another JavaScript unit testing framework.